Polymer/old-docs-site/1.0/docs/devguide/styling.md

     not leak into local DOM when running on browsers without native Shadow DOM.

-*   Custom properties used by Polymer's experimental [shim for cross-scope styling](#xscope-styling-details) may be defined in an `custom-style`.
+*   Custom properties used by Polymer's
+    [shim for cross-scope styling](#xscope-styling-details) may be defined in an `custom-style`.
 Use the `:root` selector to define custom properties that apply to all custom elements.